-At its second meeting, in December 2006, the Executive Committee discussed the results of the case studies and identified a series of "needs and options."
+At the second meeting of the International Steering Committee, in December 2006, the Executive Committee reported on the results of the case studies and identified a series of "needs and options."
 A document outlining key ideas, entitled "International Steering Committee Members' Responses: 'Needs and Options' Document," was prepared by the Executive Secretariat and distributed in January 2007.
 The document was designed to assist participants during a series of regional consultations.
 Six regional consultations were held between January 2007 and May 2008.